 Ergonomic Designs:- The use of bi-material anti-slippery handles, dipping anti-slippery handles, totally ergonomic designs make operations easier, more comfortable and faster.

 TABLE OF RISKS OF EXPLOSION AND MAXIMUM TEMPRATURE

 |IIA (Energy of ignition higher than 0.18 mJ)||Acetone||i-amyl acetate||Amyl alcohol||Acetalde-Hyde|

 |IIB (Energy of ignition between 0.06 and 0.18 mJ)||Hydrogen Cyanide||1.3-butadine||Dimethylether||Dietleter|

 |IIC (Energy of ignition minor of 0.06 ml)||Hydrogen||Acetylene||Bisulphide of carbon|

-The tools made of CuBe alloy can be used in all groups (I, IIA, IIB, IIC) in safety way, always respecting the maximum surface temperature allowed, except with acetylene that can create explosive acetylite gases.
+The tools made of CuBe alloy can be used in all groups (I, IIA, IIB, IIC) safely, always respecting the maximum surface temperature allowed, except with acetylene that can create explosive acetylene gases.

-The tools made of Al bronze alloy cam be used in safety way, always respecting the maximum surface temperature allowed, except for the IIC group (Hydrogen, gas of water, acetylene, bisulphide of carbon, Ethyl nitrate)
+The tools made of Al bronze alloy can be used safely, always respecting the maximum surface temperature allowed, except for the IIC group (Hydrogen, the gas of water, acetylene, bisulphide of carbon, Ethyl nitrate).

 DIFFERENCES AND HOW TO MAKE THE CORRECT CHOICE